nfroze/DevSecOps-Projects/Project-2-Container-Security/README.md

 ## 📌 Project Overview
 This project focuses on securing containerized environments using **Docker** and **Kubernetes**.
 The goal is to demonstrate best practices for **container security**, **image vulnerability scanning**, and **Kubernetes security hardening**.

-> **Note:** In a real-world production scenario, AWS EKS is typically used for container orchestration.
-However, to save on costs and simplify the demo environment, this project uses a Kubernetes cluster deployed on an EC2 instance.
-This approach still demonstrates the same security principles and best practices while acknowledging the industry standard.

 ## 🛠️ Technologies Used
 - **Docker** – Containerization platform
 - **Kubernetes** – Container orchestration (deployed on an EC2 instance for demo purposes)